steva-atomia/AtomiaStore/Documentation/customizing-the-orderflow.md

 All routes that should be part of an order flow must be mapped with the `RouteCollection` extension method `MapOrderFlowRoute`.

-You can specify one order flow as the default order flow.
-All order flows except the default one must be identified in the URL by the query string `?flow=<OrderFlowName>`.
-The default order flow can be used with or without the query string.
+All order flows must have a name.
+This name is used when deciding what order flow is currently applicable.
+You can also specify one order flow as the default order flow.
+The resolution order of what order flow to use is the following:

+1. If there is a query string ?flow={orderFlowName} and there exists an order flow with that name, use that order flow
+2. Use any existing order flow with the same name as the application hostname, e.g. store.example.com
+3. Use the default order flow.

 Re-ordering Existing Order Flow Steps
 -------------------------------------